 Description: There are numerous mites that can invade plants causing various symptoms.
-The most common is the Two-spotted or Glasshouse Red Spider Mite.
+The most common is the Two-Spotted or Glasshouse Red Spider Mite.
 Look out for severe leaf speckling and webbing.
 Other mites can cause distortion or blistering.

 Common hosts: Currants, Cyclamen, Fruit Trees, Peppers, Pot Plants, Strawberries, and Tomatoes.
 Cultural Control: Two-spotted or Glasshouse Red Spider Mite - if possible wash down the glasshouse in winter, and remove debris as this will remove some of the over wintering population.
 Red spider mites like hot dry conditions and also attack stressed plants so spray foliage on hot days to increase humidity and ensure good growing conditions.
 Pear Leaf Blister Mites - pick off affected leaves.
 Fruit Tree Spider Mites - avoid using pesticides and encourage natural predators to establish.

 The predatory mite Phytoseiulus persimilis can be introduced under glass to control the Glasshouse Red Spider Mite and spraying with Fatty acids or physically acting products will also give some control.
 For Fruit Tree Red Spider Mite spot spray with fatty acids.
+Encouraging natural enemies can also help.
+Chemical controls: See insecticide list at back of leaflet.